dashed-slug/wallets/readme.txt

 - [Exchange extension](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/exchange-extension/) - Allows your users to enter market orders and exchange cryptocurrencies.
 - [Airdrop extension](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/airdrop-extension/) - Distribute coins or pay interest to your users by performing airdrops and recurring airdrops.
 - [Faucet extension](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/faucet-extension/) - Reward your users for solving CAPTCHAs.
+- [Paywall extension)(https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/paywall-extension/) - Let users pay for subscription to various user roles, and use shortcodes to control what content they see, based on these roles.
 - [Tip the Author extension](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/tip-the-author-extension/) - Allows users with cryptocurrency wallets to tip content authors.
 - [WooCommerce Cryptocurrency Payment Gateway extension](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/woocommerce-cryptocurrency-payment-gateway-extension/) - Let logged in users pay at WooCommerce checkout from their cryptocurrency wallet.